 Making sure you are not overeating too late may help decrease waking blood sugars.
 However, reducing your body fat levels to more optimal levels may take some time.
 To do this, you need to keep chasing a lower pre-meal blood sugar by delaying your meals.
 You also must ensure you are eating nutrient-dense, high-satiety meals when you do eat.

-If your waking glucose is elevated, you could experiment with eating less fat and perhaps in your evening meal when your blood glucose is lower.
-Over time, by using your blood glucose to guide what and when to eat, you may find that your blood glucose levels become more consistent across the day.
+If your waking glucose is elevated, you could experiment with eating less fat in your evening meal.
+Over time, by using your blood glucose to guide what and when to eat, you should find that your blood glucose levels become more consistent across the day.

 7.19 Why Do I Get Cold When Fast?